-In the same way, you find it way too easy to press the snooze button on your alarm and enjoy a series of nine-minute doses, it is way too easy to leave your lawn be now winter is here.
+In the same way, you find it way too easy to press the snooze button on your alarm and enjoy a series of nine-minute doses.
+It is way too easy to leave your lawn be now winter is here.

 Just spend a second thinking back to the summer.
 All those hours you spend pushing your mower up and down, up and down, working hard to create a lush, green, deep-pile carpet of lawn.
-As a result, your garden probably became the backdrop to a few ruddy good times; barbecues, birthday parties, al fresco breakfasts, coffee on the deck, a few glasses of rose at sunset, energetic games of tag with the kids, playing fetch with the dog and maybe even a camping test-run or two.
+As a result, your garden probably became the backdrop to a few ruddy good times.
+That being; barbecues, birthday parties, al fresco breakfasts, coffee on the deck, a few glasses of rose at sunset, energetic games of tag with the kids, playing fetch with the dog and maybe even a camping test-run or two.
 Well, if you want to enjoy the same again next year, you need to prepare your lawn from what is about to come – winter.

 So, in order to look out of your kitchen window next spring and witness a vista of strong, green grass emerge from the cold and snow, here is what you need to do: